 The best video editing software you can buy today

-When it comes to user-friendliness, sophisticated features and ways to output your video, the best video editing software is the cross-platform Adobe Premiere Elements.
+When it comes to user-friendliness, sophisticated features and ways to output your video, the best video editing software for most people is the cross-platform Adobe Premiere Elements.

 The program uses Adobe's Sense.ai artificial intelligence to make it easier to perform edits.
 Its Guided Edits feature remains a great tool for demystifying the entire process for novice filmmakers, and there's now additional support for 4K resolutions and stabilized video.
 This edition includes such upgrades as selecting a subject and making selective edits, double-exposure video, and real-time effects.